emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 As a Quick action, you can enter into a raging frenzy.
 If you do, you gain 5 temporary hit points and for 1 minute, you gain a +1 status bonus to Might checks and to damage rolls that add your Might.
 You can't wear heavy armor while using this ability.
 Once you activitate this ability, you can't use it again until 10 minutes have passed.

+### Bastion
+Some say offense is the best defense, but you know better.
+The best defense is a massive shield between you and your enemies.

+You increase the circumstance bonus to AC provided by a shield by 1.
+In addition, you reduce the speed penalty due to wielding a shield by 2m (minimum 0).

 ### Battlesmith
-Masters of forging, battlesmiths forge razor-sharp weapons and unbreakable armor.
+Masters of forging, battlesmiths create razor-sharp weapons and unbreakable armor.

 You can spend one minute enhancing a weapon or a suit of armor. if you enhance a weapon, the weapon gains a +1 item bonus to the damage it deals.
-If you enhance a suit of armor, giving its wearer a +1 circumstance to AC.
+If you enhance a suit of armor it gives its wearer a +1 circumstance to AC.

 In any case, if you try to enhance a second item, the previous item immediatly loses its enhancement.

+In addition, you reduce the cost and time requiered to Craft an item by 20%.

 ### Bard
-Bards are inspiring muscisians who uses music to guide their magical powers.
+Bards are inspiring musicians who uses music's force to guide their magical powers.

 As a Quick action, you can choose a creature other than yourself within 20m of you and give it a d6.
 Once within the next ten minutes, the creature can roll the die and add it to any one ability check they make.
 Once the d6 is rolled, it is lost.
 A creature can't have more than 1 such die at a time.
 You can use this ability a number of times equal to your charisma modifier per day.
 In addition, you learn a Fighting Move with the Spell and Mental or Thunder trait.